 It only takes about 15 minutes to make and is gluten free, oil free, and vegan!

 Ingredient notes and substitutions

 Chickpeas ~ Chickpeas are full of healthy plant based protein, fiber, vitamins and minerals.
-They’re a pantry staple and we have several savory vegan chickpea recipes on rotation every couple of weeks, like my Vegan Chickpea Salad, Spiced Chickpea Stew, and Sloppy BBQ Chickpeas Sandwiches.
+They’re a pantry staple and we have several savory vegan chickpea recipes on rotation every couple of weeks, like my Vegan Chickpea Salad, Spiced Chickpea Stew, Easy Chickpea Tacos, and Sloppy BBQ Chickpeas Sandwiches.

 If you’re not a fan of chickpeas, you can use white beans, like cannellini or navy beans instead.

 Cucumber ~ I prefer to use English cucumbers.
 They have very few seeds and don’t need to be peeled.